A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements: Experimental results and discussion

 \subsection{Stability}

-The stability of the sensor represents how constant the collected data is when there is no external magnetic field~\cite{Liu-2018-J}.
+The stability of the sensor represents how constant the collected data is when there is no external magnetic field, i.e., zero magnetic field.
 To evaluate the stability of the proposed MI sensor, the sensor is also placed in the magnetic shielding cylinder without an external magnetic field but might be accompanied by a little bit residual of the geomagnetic field.
 The system is operating for about 1 hour with a sampling rate of 10 Hz.
 Fig.~\ref{Stability} shows a histogram with the distribution of the collected data.
 It can be seen that the distribution is normal with an approximate symmetrical shape, and the value of the symmetrical center is about 0 nT.
-In addition, the randomness of the observed variations is corresponding to the intrinsic noise of the sensor.
+In addition, the randomness of the observed variations corresponds to the intrinsic noise of the sensor.